 5. Following a rabbinic calendar and refraining from saying the name of God is the plurality position among followers.

-While not a majority, it was the largest segment of those surveyed, with 32% saying that it is necessary to follow the Jewish character and wrong to speak God's name (Sacred Name movement).
-We have seen this locally, with those in leadership of the local Torah Clubs participating in Jewish festivals and not even being wiling to write out God (replacing it with G-d or L-rd), along with adopting Yeshua instead of the Anglicized "Jesus".
+While not a majority, it was the largest segment of those surveyed, with 32% saying that it is necessary to follow the Jewish calendar and wrong to speak God's name (Sacred Name movement).
+We have seen this locally, with those in leadership of the local Torah Clubs participating in Jewish festivals and not even being willing to write out God (replacing it with G-d or L-rd), along with adopting Yeshua instead of the Anglicized "Jesus".
 A further 29% of the survey respondents agreed with the need to follow the Jewish calendar, but did not have an issue with saying the name of God.

 6. They don't believe that followers of this movement should stay connected to the Church.